Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 @TODO finish on PHP and JS checks + tools to audit the code + software that analyse sql/xss/file injection, csrf, ...

 @TODO help to setup security system: stateful app = take care at csrf ; stateless app = should i use jwt, api key, OAuth, anything else ?

+@TODO explain the usage of tools like OWASP ZED, sqlmap, php avenger...

 ## API